 (with Net credit sales = Gross credit sales - Sales returns)

 Okay now let's see how the accounts receivable turnover is used to analyze a company's efficiency.

 The higher a firm’s AR turnover ratio is, the more efficient it is at collecting its customer receivables.

 This means that it’s better at converting its outstanding credit sales into cash more frequently throughout the year.

-If an organization’s receivables turnover ratio is 4, as in the example of Company Z, it means it collects its average accounts receivable amount four times a year, or about every 90 days.
+If an organization’s AR turnover ratio is 4, as in the example of Company Z, it means it collects its average accounts receivable amount four times a year, or about every 90 days.

 So what does the accounts receivable turnover ratio measure?